Rlocksley/loci/README.md

 3.] clone cglm into ./loci/src

 ### Building
+First customize the paths for shaders, textures and gltf-models in the example main files.\
-To build the loci and examples use these command:
+To build loci and examples use these command:
 ``` bash
 mkdir build
 cd build